Frequently Asked Questions

 What happens when I use up my print/copy credit?

 Once you’ve exhausted your 4000 points, you can add more points (buy more paper) with Mount Money.
 If you have Mount Money on your ID card, you can follow the instructions in the PaperCut box to add additional points to your print/copy allocation.
-If you don’t already have Mount Money, you can add cash to your card at the MSMC Finance Office.
+If you don’t already have Mount Money, you can add cash to your card at the MSMC Student Financial Services Office.
+If additional points purchased do not display, contact this office of the IT Department at x3491.
 (Please note that unused PaperCut points, even if purchased with cash or Mount Money, cannot be refunded.).

 You can use the MSMC Mobile app to buy more paper.